 The EOTW music festival is an annual event that happens the second weekend in August.
-The venue is one of the largest in Haida Gwaii, and has attracted musicians and tourists because of it's uniqueness, hospitality, location and up close and personal feel to it.
-Because the festival happens in Haida Gwaii, a world class tourist destination, many off-island people come to enjoy the festival.
-The music is diverse to suit everyone's taste's and age groups.
-Musicians travel from places as far away as New Zealand, and all parts of Canada.
-Also, you can expect to see bands or performers from BC, and local to Haida Gwaii for a real variety of shows.
-The Vendors of arts, crafts, local and ethic foods are too good to resist.
+The venue is one of the largest in Haida Gwaii, and has attracted musicians and tourists because of its uniqueness, hospitality, location, and up close and personal feel.
+Haida Gwaii is a world class tourist destination and musicians travel from places as far away as New Zealand and all over Canada to play music on the banks of the Tlell River.
+Vendors of arts, crafts, local and ethic foods are too good to resist.

-Sign up early for a Vendor spot so you can enjoy the festival while making money!
+Sign up early for a Vendor spot for a whole new way to enjoy the festival!

 JERRY CANS - Canadian Folk Winner Award & Aboriginal Song Writer of the Year Award